guilala/srcerer/README.md

 Srcerer builds applications, and automatically creates nginx files for Nginx to host them.

 ## Blobs
 Srcerer builds each application by compiling 'blobs' from source directories.
-Blobs are minimized bytary files that can contain a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg objects.
+Blobs are minimized bytary files that can contain a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg object.
 None of them required.
 The svg format delivers multiple vector, and / or pixel based graphics.

 ## IO's
 Srcerer hosts interactivity by using [Express](https://expressjs.com)'s req, res, next api for blobs to send and receive interactive data in JSON format.